JuliaGraphics/ColorSchemes.jl/README.md

 (Extracting colorschemes from images requires image importing and exporting abilities.
 These are platform-specific.
 On Linux/UNIX, ImageMagick can be used for importing and exporting images.)

-The ColorSchemes automatically loads a number of predefined colorschemes.
-In the following illustration, the contents of a colorscheme is drawn first, followed by a continuous blend obtained using `get()` with values ranging from 0 to 1 (stepping through the range `0:0.001:1`).
-Below that, a luminance graph shows how the luminance of the scheme varies as the colors change.
+The ColorSchemes module automatically loads a number of predefined schemes, shown in the following illustration.
+Each scheme is drawn in three ways: first, showing each color; next, a continuous blend obtained using `get()` with values ranging from 0 to 1 (stepping through the range `0:0.001:1`); and finally a luminance graph shows how the luminance of the scheme varies as the colors change.

-It's generally agreed that you should choose for your graphs a colormap with a smooth linear gradient: abrupt changes in luminance, caused by, say, suddenly brighter colors, will cause the viewer of a graph to misinterpret the information.
+It's generally agreed (search the web for "Rainbow colormaps considered harmful") that you should choose colormaps with smooth linear luminance gradients.

 <img src="doc/colorschemes.png" width=800>